-Each year a committee of OMRF employees, mostly scientists, selects the Fleming Scholars.
-All complete applications received by the appointed deadline are reviewed by selection committee members.
+Each year a committee of OMRF scientists selects the Fleming Scholars.
+All complete applications received by the February 1st deadline are reviewed by selection committee members.
 After this initial review, the committee meets to select up to 25 applicants to interview in person, via Skype or phone.
 Following the interviews, the committee selects as many scholars as there are mentors and funding available.
-Three or four alternates are named as well.
+Three or four alternates are also named.

 The 25 semi-finalists, as well as those not selected, are notified in late February or early March.
 Then, interviews occur in early to mid-March.
-Final results are available following the interviews.
+Final results are available following the conclusion of interviews.

 Fleming scholars work in state-of-the-art biomedical research laboratories on individual projects and are supervised by senior members of the OMRF scientific staff.
 Every effort is made to assign scholars to laboratories conducting research of particular interest to them.
-The scholars attend weekly seminars as well as occasional social events as a group (see “WHAT about fun stuff?” below).
+The scholars attend weekly seminars as well as occasional social events as a group.

 On the final day of the program, scholars give formal scientific seminars outlining the findings of their projects.
-Parents, teachers, OMRF staff and other guests are invited to attend.
-Each scholar also writes a scientific paper summarizing his/her summer project.
-Those papers may be published online and are available to download.
+Parents, OMRF staff and other guests are invited to attend.
+Each scholar also writes a scientific paper summarizing their summer project.

-Fleming Scholars work at OMRF for eight weeks typically in the months of June and July.
-Their first day is the Sunday or Monday after Memorial Day.
+Fleming Scholars work at OMRF for eight weeks in the months of June and July.
+Their first day is the Monday after Memorial Day.

 Housing is provided to eligible scholars at the student apartments located on the University of Central Oklahoma campus.
-Scholars are assigned in groups of two or four per unit.
+Scholars are assigned in groups of two or four per apartment.

 OMRF does not provide transportation to and from work.
 Group transportation is provided to some social events, but most often, scholars are responsible for their own transportation.

 Breakfast is provided at no cost to all scholars every work day morning in the OMRF Research Café.
 Otherwise, scholars are responsible for their own meals.
-Lunches may be purchased in the Research Café at the employee discount, which averages around $6.00 per meal.
+Lunches may be purchased in the Research Café at the employee discount.
 Evening meals are the responsibility of each scholar, with the exception of the meals provided at social events.